2011 Food City 250: Post-race

 Third-placed Bowyer complemented Busch, "I'm fortunate to be able to work with him every weekend.
 Just listening to the way he talks about his car and what he looks for, there definitely are a lot of things you can learn from talking to him and watching him race.
 We want to beat him.
 It's frustrating to be so close.
 He's just a really good driver."
 Busch's crew chief Jason Ratcliff commented that the driver had the potential to win 100 Nationwide Series races, "The first time I met Kyle when he was running the 5 car at Hendrick; he was very, very impressive from the first time I watched him on the race track and had to race against him, So I was really excited when he came over to Gibbs."
 Edwards, who finished in fourth place, spoke of his disappointment over not winning the event after he was penalized for a pit road transgression, "Man, I really wanted to win this race, We got pushed back with the pit road penalty and that made the night tougher.
 Then we got all the way back up there and I thought we were going to have a shot there at the end."

 The result kept Stenhouse in the lead of the Drivers' Championship with a new total of 867 points.
 Sadler moved to within five points of him in second, and Sorenson was another five points behind in third.
 Almirola improved his position to fourth, while Allgaier fell to fifth.
-Leffler, Kenny Wallace, Steve Wallace, Scott, and Annetti rounded out the top ten.
+Leffler, Kenny Wallace, Steve Wallace, Scott, and Annett rounded out the top ten.
 Gibbs' No. 18 team also maintained the lead in a much wider Owners' Championship; Edwards' fourth-place finish left Roush's No. 60 team 50 points behind Gibbs, while Turner's No. 32, Harvick's No. 33, and Roush No. 6 squads remained third, fourth, and fifth.
 Toyota gained the lead in the Manufacturers' Championship with 150 points; Ford, Chevrolet, and Dodge followed with 146, 140, and 114 respective points.